 The most common treatment for CNH used to be surgery.
 The surgery attempts to remove the entire nodule from the person’s ear.
 During the excision surgery, nerves are sometimes cut to remove the painful sensations around the papule.
 Even after surgery, CNH may return in the same area of the ear.
 This is especially true if the surgery fails to completely remove all the inflamed cartilage underneath the nodule.

 The recurrence rate after this type of surgery , according to one study.

 have shown that more conservative treatments for CNH may have the same overall rate of recurrence.
 Because of this, it may be better to avoid surgery if possible.
 Alternatives to surgery can include:

 - sleeping with a custom pillow made for people with CNH

 Sleeping with a custom pillow or foam prosthesis is one of the recommended methods of treating the pain that comes from sleeping on the nodules.
 Specialty pillows that have a hole in them where the ear would otherwise be flattened against the pillowcase are sold specifically for people that have CNH.
 Some individuals feel that as long as they are able to sleep and not feeling pain or pressure, that’s all the treatment that they need for their CNH.

-Another method of treatment is a topical nitroglycerin application.
-One study, which used a patch to apply the nitroglycerin to the nodule on the ear, had very successful results.
+Another method of treatment is a topical nitroglycerin application. , which used a patch to apply the nitroglycerin to the nodule on the ear, had very successful results.
 This study indicated that the patch treatment, if continued over time, could improve blood flow to the area of the nodule and cause it to decrease in size.